Want free science lessons you can use in class tomorrow?

 Using Science Task Cards in your High School Classroom

-Task cards can be a great tool in a teacher’s repertoire of science activities.
-They are perfect for a classroom review game, practice for early finishers, and formative assessments.
-If placed around the room, task cards are an easy way to incorporate movement and collaboration in the classroom as students
+Task cards can be a great tool in a teacher’s repertoire.
+Science task cards are perfect for a classroom review game, practice for early finishers, and formative assessments.
+If placed around the room, task cards are an easy way to incorporate movement and collaboration in the classroom as students rotate

 Read More »

-It’s back-to-school season and you just got thrown into teaching an Anatomy and Physiology course.
-You know this class should have lots of lab activities and hands-on lessons, but you don’t know where to start.
-Here is a list of supplies and equipment traditionally used for an Anatomy and Physiology
+It’s back-to-school season and your administrator just announced you’ll be teaching Anatomy and Physiology.
+You know this class should have lots of lab activities and hands-on lessons, but where should you start?
+Here is a list of supplies and equipment traditionally used for an Anatomy and Physiology course: I know

 Read More »